Overview

 Faulkner’s exploration of the Southern Gothic genre, characterized by its use of macabre and eerie elements within a Southern setting, is evident throughout “A Rose for Emily.”
 The story has become a staple in American literature, studied for its rich symbolism and Faulkner’s masterful narrative technique.

-Explore the full plot summary, an in-depth character analysis of Emily Grierson, and explanations of important quotes from “A Rose for Emily.”
+Read the full story summary, an in-depth character analysis of Emily Grierson, and explanations of important quotes from “A Rose for Emily.”

 Upgrade to PLUS and get instant access to all the study tools